-The Council will support the protection of trees and hedgerows that positively contribute, either as individual specimens or as part of a wider group, to the visual amenity, landscape character and/or environmental and climate mitigation and adaptation value of the location.
+The There is a presumption in favour of the retention of existing trees and the Council will support expect individual trees, groups, woodlands and hedgerows to be conserved and enhanced where they the protection of trees and hedgerows that positively contribute, either as individual specimens or as part of a wider group, to the visual amenity, landscape character and/or environmental and climate mitigation and adaptation value of the location.

-The Council will also protect ancient, veteran trees and ancient woodland, supporting opportunities which increase the resilience of all woodlands, trees and hedgerows to climate change, pests and diseases.
+The Council will also protect ancient, veteran trees, and ancient woodland, and important hedgerows, supporting opportunities which increase the resilience of all woodlands, trees and hedgerows to climate change, pests and diseases.